Resources / Prepare And Apply

 female student at desk

-Whether you're still wondering how to start a college application essay, or you have written your first, second, and third drafts, these tips will help your essay shine.
+Whether you're still wondering how to start a college application essay, or you have written your first, second, and third drafts, these tips from college admissions coaches and admission officers will help your essay shine.

 1. Check your topic — is it about you?